 - To develop better tests to diagnose concussions and track recovery

 - To develop better strategies to help students return to school and sports quickly and safely

 Students ages 13 to 17-years-old who play one of the following higher-risk sports are potentially eligible to participate: basketball, football, ice hockey, ringette, lacrosse, rugby, soccer, volleyball, cheerleading, wrestling, alpine skiing, or sledge hockey.

-The study is being conducted by researchers at UBC, BC Children’s Hospital Research Institute and UBC Okanagan: Dr. Ian Pike, Dr. Shelina Babul, Dr. Paul van Donkelaar, and Dr. Cheryl Wellington.
+This is a Canada-wide study being led by the University of Calgary.
+In Vancouver, the study is being conducted by researchers at UBC and BC Children’s Hospital Research Institute: Dr. Ian Pike, Dr. Shelina Babul, and Dr. Cheryl Wellington.